Alec Baldwin: 'I didn't pull the trigger' of gun on 'Rust' set - KTVZ

 “The trigger wasn’t pulled.
 I didn’t pull the trigger,” Baldwin said in an excerpt released Wednesday from the sit-down interview — his first since the October shooting.

-When asked why he pointed the gun at Halyna Hutchins and pulled the trigger when that wasn’t on the script, Baldwin said, “I would never point a gun at anyone and then pull the trigger, never.”
+When asked why he pointed the gun at Hutchins and pulled the trigger when that wasn’t in the script, Baldwin said, “I would never point a gun at anyone and then pull the trigger, never.”

 Baldwin also said he has no idea how a live bullet got in the Colt .45 revolver he used in the scene.
 “Someone put a live bullet in the gun, a bullet that wasn’t even supposed to be on the property,” he said.